andsanchez/mic-superheroes/Readme.md

-# mic-superheros
+# mic-superheroes
-Service for hexagonal architecture and DDD to handle superheros crud operations.
+Service for hexagonal architecture and DDD to handle superheroes crud operations.

 ### Requirements